 Sweet Potato Soup is one of our favourite one-pot comfort foods.
 In fact, soup is one of our favourite things to eat, period.
 To me, there's nothing more satisfying than a big pot of homemade soup simmering on the stove.
 Because soup is so easy to make.
 Basically, you can really just throw everything in a pot and let it simmer while you do other things.
 Or do nothing if you're feeling lazy.
 And then there's lunch.
 Or dinner, because this soup is satisfying, as well as delicious.

-This sweet potato soup with black beans and corn has a southwestern slant with the addition of a chipotle pepper and a little bit of the smoky adobo sauce the peppers are packed in.
+This sweet potato soup with black beans and corn has a southwestern slant with the addition of a chipotle pepper and a little of the smoky adobo sauce the peppers are packed in.
 Chipotle is a pantry staple in my kitchen because we love the smoky spicy.
 The small cans actually contain quite a few peppers but will keep in the fridge in a covered container for several weeks.
 Then you can use the leftover chillies in another recipe, like this Tequila Chicken Chilli.
 Chipotle peppers are really just smoked jalapeno peppers.
 Find out more about them, (and even a link for making your own), here at Huff Post: What The Heck is a Chipotle, Anyway.
 If you want less heat, remove the seeds from the chilli, before adding it to the soup.
 Keep them if you like it spicier, or, add another chilli.

 I like to grill an ear of fresh corn for this recipe.
-A little bit of smoky char really adds a very tasty flavour element, but if you don't have fresh corn, frozen will work, too.
+A bit of smoky char really adds a delicious flavour element, but if you don't have fresh corn, frozen will work, too.
 This soup is not only delicious but also healthy, vegan, vegetarian and gluten-free.
 The black beans make this sweet potato soup a hearty meal, especially with a delicious slice of Cornbread

 Sweet Potato Soup with Black Beans and Corn